hashicorp/consul/website/source/docs/internals/security.html.md

 * **Encryption enabled.** TCP and UDP encryption must be enabled and configured to prevent plaintext communication between Consul agents.
-At a minimum, verify_outgoing should be enabled to verify server authenticity with each server having a unique TLS certificate. verify_incoming provides additional agent verification, but shouldn't directly affect the threat model since requests must also contain a valid ACL token.
+At a minimum, `verify_outgoing` should be enabled to verify server authenticity with each server having a unique TLS certificate. `verify_server_hostname` is also required to prevent a compromised agent restarting as a server and being given access to all secrets.

+    `verify_incoming` provides additional agent verification via mutual authentication, but isn't _strictly_ necessary to enforce the threat model since requests must also contain a valid ACL token.
+The subtlety is that currently `verify_incoming = false` will allow servers to still accept un-encrypted connections from clients (to allow for gradual TLS rollout).
+That alone doesn't violate the threat model, but any misconfigured client that chooses not to use TLS will violate the model.
+We recommend setting this to true.
+If it is left as false care must be taken to ensure all consul clients use `verify_outgoing = true` as noted above, but also all external API/UI access must be via HTTPS with HTTP listeners disabled.

 ### Known Insecure Configurations